broeser/wellid/README.md

 ``composer require broeser/wellid``

-## How to use
+## Before you start

+- All examples from this manual can be found in [usage_examples.php](usage_examples.php) in the same order as in the manual.
-**IMPORTANT NOTE:** Never try to validate raw data!
+- **IMPORTANT NOTE:** Never try to validate raw data!
 Sanitize your data first, then pass it to wellid.
 Recommended sanitization options are:
   1. Let your framework handle sanitization
   2. Use Sanitor (composer require broeser/sanitor)
   3. Use PHP's filter_input() and filter_var() methods

+## Using wellid

 ### Simple use case _with validateBool()_